If you've been struggling to recruit the right people for your vacant roles recently, you're definitely not alone.

 If your employees like working at your company, they'll happily recommend it as a workplace to their friends and family.

 Implementing a formal employee referral scheme is a fantastic way of overcoming local skills shortages.
-Your employees can explain to their network why your company is a great place to
+Your employees can explain to their network why your company is a great place to work, while easing their friends' concerns about your location.

 Here's our complete guide to creating and managing employee referral programs, if you're unsure where to start.